GeneralYadoc/ChatAIStream/README.md

 - It's not be assumed that any values are returned.

 ## Links
-StreamingChatAgent uses following libraries internally.
+ChatAIStream uses following libraries internally.

 - [streamchat-agent](https://github.com/GeneralYadoc/StreamChatAgent)<br>
  YouTube chat poller which can get massages very smothly by using internal queue.